 It was unanimous and a first for Oregon.
-On July 17th of last year, the Oregon Environmental Quality Commission named the National Wild and Scenic North Fork Smith River, its tributaries and associated wetlands Outstanding Resource Waters.
+On July 17, 2017, the Oregon Environmental Quality Commission named the National Wild and Scenic North Fork Smith River, its tributaries and associated wetlands Outstanding Resource Waters.
 The designation is reserved for the highest quality waters of the United States and is part of the Clean Water Act’s anti-degradation policy.

 This is Oregon’s first designation of an Outstanding Resource Water, and the first in the Pacific Northwest.
 The waters of the North Fork Smith River offer exceptional clarity and a vibrant blue color.
 The pristine conditions are valuable habitat for endangered populations of Coho salmon, several rare plant species and other fish and wildlife, making this designation an unparalleled opportunity for protection.